 - A. When you are ready to remove your garment, seek the assistance of the decon team or trained partner.
-First loosen take-up straps, then remove your respiratory protection/hood. - B. If applicable, remove the chemical protective gloves, inverting them as you remove them. - C. Unfasten the hook and loop closure at the neoprene collar and unzip the suit closure.
+First loosen take-up straps, then remove your respiratory protection/hood (if applicable). - B. If applicable, remove your protective gloves, taking care to not invert them as they are removed. - C. Unfasten the hook and loop closure at the collar and unzip the suit closure.
 Slide the garment off the shoulders, inverting as you doff, doffing to below the waist.
-Sit to remove your footwear so you can step out of the garment. - During and after doffing, always look for signs of chemicals, body fluids, or other contamination, and for signs of wear or damage.
+Sit to remove your footwear so you can step out of the garment. - D. During and after doffing, always look for signs of chemicals, body fluids, or other contamination, and for signs of wear or damage.
 Your garment can be worn up to 24 hours (see Warning Box on Pg.
 9).
 See Cleaning, Decontamination, and Disinfecting Procedures in Section 11 of this Guide.

 Be sure that all interface areas have been inspected for proper installation.
-Failure to properly assemble the interfaces, such as the mask-tohood seal will reduce the protection of the Garment.
+Failure to properly assemble the interfaces, will reduce the protection of the Garment.